p2panda/handbook/website/docs/faq.md

 ## How can I keep old data?

 If you want to keep historical data you can create a "pinned relation" which will "pin" the document view in its given state.
 Nodes will detect there is a dependency to this particular version and usually not automatically delete pinned document views.

+## Wasn't there something about a festival?

+Yes!
+We started as a group which wanted to build a p2p [festival organisation tool](https://github.com/p2panda/festival-tool) and p2panda came out of that.
+We will still make a festival client (on top of p2panda) and probably organise a festival sometime!